*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 And certainly about the white lions, I'm very drawn to lions in general.

-I wanted to save the lions in Egypt that are being mistreated in the zoo, and I'm very concerned about that.
+I wanted to save the lions in Egypt that are being mistreated in the zoo.

-I also tried to talk to the authorities who, of course, wouldn't listen.
+I also tried to talk to the authorities, who, of course, wouldn't listen.

-But the animals are, I'm sorry, but the lions are not well treated in the Cairo Zoo, which is right across the street from an incredibly beautiful, I think it's the Four Seasons hotel.
+But the animals are, I'm sorry, but the lions are not well treated in the Cairo Zoo, which is right across the street from an incredibly beautiful, I think it's the Four Seasons Hotel.

-But those, some of the lions are, are mistreated.
+But some of the lions are mistreated.

-And it's very obvious, it's not a secret.
+And it's very obvious it's not a secret.

 And I don't know why or what goes on there.

-Really don't understand it.
+I really don't understand it.

-But it's a, you know, it's a political football really dealing with the antiquities and Egypt and all of that.
+I've talked to, tried to get the word out, but it's a, you know, it's a political football, really, dealing with the antiquities and Egypt and all of that.

-And, you know, if they hear this video, they won't be happy, of course, for me to say this, but perhaps it will galvanize someone to move on this because I haven't been able to make any roads to try to save the lions of Cairo.
+But perhaps it'll galvanize someone to move on this because I haven't been able to make any inroads to try to save the lions of Cairo.

 No, I didn't.

-I wasn't drawn to Egypt at all, but I didn't know that about the lions or the tunnels.
+I've not been drawn to Egypt at all, but I didn't know that about the lions or the tunnels.

-And they're raised in Egypt, you know, even for this job to guard the tunnels.
+Yes, it's known and they're raised in Egypt, you know, even for this job to guard the tunnels.

 And so it's an old, incredible, you know, ancient.